swapnil-patil-27687/url-shortner-in-php-by-swapnil/README.md

 How to use this example

-1) Just clone the repository to you local directory or git clone it.
+1) Just download the repository to your local directory or git clone it.

 2) Set the local host in host file